The Saskatchewan Liquor and Gaming Authority provides guidance and support to various social responsibility initiatives.

 SLGA continues to assist in the prevention of Fetal Alcohol Spectrum Disorder (FASD) in the province.
 FASD is caused by alcohol use during pregnancy, and leads to life-long learning, behavioural and cognitive difficulties in affected children.
 FASD has far reaching impacts upon Saskatchewan communities.

-SLGA continues to support FASD public awareness programs of the Saskatchewan Prevention Institute (SPI) and the FASD Support Network of Saskatchewan (Support Network) through government's Cognitive Disabilities Strategy (CDS).
+SLGA continues to support FASD public awareness programs of the Saskatchewan Prevention Institute (SPI) and the FASD Network through government's Cognitive Disabilities Strategy (CDS).

 Please Bring Your I.D.